ropensci/roweb3/content/blog/2025-10-30-httr2-cache/index.md

 - Creating new OAuth applications also requires a Meetup Pro account (existing apps are [grandfathered](https://en.wikipedia.org/wiki/Grandfather_clause)) :moneybag:
 - Device flow is not supported at all

-So we needed two paths: JWT for Pro account holders, and something else for everyone with a grandfathered OAuth app.
+So we needed two paths: JWT for Pro account holders, and something else for everyone with a grandfathered OAuth app, and for those without even that!

 ## The solution: encrypted token files